PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 6. A tSQLt unit test is performed against each container,

-7. The results for each unit test are aggregated and published, if one or more test fails, the entire pipeline execution will fail.
+7. The results for all unit tests are aggregated and published.

+# Pipeline Build Infrastructure